jasondo-da/Fast_Food_Marketing_Campaign_AB_Test/README.md

 ## Objective

 The purpose of this project is to be part of an ongoing process to refine and develop my data analysis skills.
+To find the best marketing campaign we are going to conduct an A/B test to statistically find the optimal marketing campaign for sales growth.

 ## Analysis Outline

+- The ANOVA test was used, and the established hypothesis is:

+    - (H0): M0 = M1 = M2 (There is not a statistical difference in the promotion groups)

+    - (H1): M0 != M1 != M2 (There is a statistical difference in the promotion groups)

+- Shapiro-Wilk test resulted in the significance level being less than 0.05, leading us to reject the null hypothesis, indicating that the assumption of equality is not met and that it is not a normal distribution

+- In the case of non-normal distribution, we used the Kruskal–Wallis Test a non-parametric test.
+For this scenario, we are going to use the Kruskal–Wallis Test